 - It doesn’t scale, so people are limited with how many people they can network with in-person.
 This makes the engagement more powerful.

 - We’re human, and we’re wired for relationships.
 A face-to-face interaction is the “whole food” of relationships in today’s digital age.

-In person networking can come in the form of attending a conference or meetup, or grabbing coffee with someone.
+In person, networking can come in the form of attending a conference or meetup or grabbing coffee with someone.
 It can be a little uncomfortable sometimes to hit someone up on Twitter and see if they want to meet up.
 I mean, you don’t know if they’ll reject you, or if it will end up being awkward the whole time, or if they’ll stand you up!
-These are risks (albeit small ones), and the reason why many of us don’t meet face-to-face with strangers on a regular basis.
+These are risks (albeit small ones), and the reason why many of us don’t meet face-to-face with strangers regularly.

 Borrowing Other People’s Audiences